parrt/msds692/hw/search.md

     """Return a list of nbuckets empty lists"""
 ```

-The number of buckets should be a prime number to avoid hash code collisions. in memory, the empty hash table looks like:
+The number of buckets should be a prime number to avoid hash code collisions.
+In memory, the empty hash table looks like:

 <img src=figures/hashtable-empty.png width=400>